OrtheSnowJames/jtlweb/documentation/types/script.md

 ```jtl
 >src="script.lua">script>;
 ```
-This lets you run lua from a jtl page.P
+This lets you run lua from a jtl page.

+elem.class: String of class name. elem.identifier: String of id.